IndiGo back in profit after nearly two years, but headwinds yet to abate

 IndiGo back in profit after nearly two years, but headwinds yet to abate2 min read .
-Updated: 09 Feb 2022, 11:48 PM IST
+09 Feb 2022

 Air passenger volumes had fallen sharply since December-end due to the emergence of covid’s third wave